-The HHSC Commissioner must appoint an ombudsman for children and youth in foster care.
+The Health and Human Services Commission must appoint an ombudsman for children and youth in foster care.
 Tex.
 Gov't Code § 531.992(a).
 The ombudsman serves as a neutral party in assisting children and youth in the conservatorship of DFPS with complaints regarding issues with the authority of DFPS or another health and human services agency.
 Tex.
 Gov't Code § 531.993.

-Starting in May 2016, youth may contact FCO through the following methods:
+Youth may contact the Foster Care Ombudsman through the following methods: